-- ☐ The first years of a child's life are the period of the most rapid brain development and lay the foundation for all future learning. - ☐ Children's cognitive, physical, social and emotional, and language and literacy development are built on a foundation of children's positive interactions with adults, peers, and their environment. - ☐ There are XX number of children birth through age 8 in our state / community, XX% of whom live in low-income families.
+- □ The first years of a child's life are the period of the most rapid brain development and lay the foundation for all future learning. - There are XX number of children birth through age 8 in our state / community.

+□ On average, XX% of family income